Central Coast Council Water and Sewer is delivering a $82.5 million upgrade to Mardi Water Treatment Plan.

 The detailed design period is in the final stages and construction is in progress as follows:

 - Construction of the new Dissolved Air Flotation (DAF) structure is well underway.
-Following earthworks and pipework installation, the 600m3 concrete slab was constructed in late August 2024 and preparation for construction of tank walls is underway.
+Following earthworks and pipework installation, the concrete slab and 35% of the concrete walls have been constructed to date.

-- Two 3-4 week shutdowns of Mardi Water Treatment Plant have been completed.
-These involved works to improve the durability and performance of existing concrete structures and increase the flexibility and efficiency of operations as well as installation of new equipment to improve the safety of treated drinking water.
+- 3 shutdowns of Mardi Water Treatment Plant have been completed.
+These involved works to improve the durability and performance of existing concrete structures and increase the flexibility and efficiency of operations as well as installation of new equipment to improve the safety of treated drinking water and preparatory works for the DAF process.

 Mardi Water Treatment Plant shutdown dates